derekcat/dynmotd/README.md

-# dynmotd
+Here's my collection of dynmotd (Dynamic Message Of The Day) scripts.

-Dynamic Message Of The Day files
+Thanks for looking!